Teaching Philosophy

 Art Programming within the Metro Detroit Area

-Pistons Public art Programming at Pingree Park, Detroit, MI.
+Pistons Public Art Programming; providing collaborative art making and “Take and Make” projects at Pingree Park, Detroit, MI.

 Art Programming within the Metro Detroit Area